Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/memory.md

 >
 > There are more streams, denoted by numbers, but these are rarely used and are way outside the scope of this series.
 >
-> `stderr` is really useful for things like logging, and we'll talk more about streams in the future.
+> `stderr` is really useful for things like logging, and we'll talk more about streams in the future, but if you want
+> to quickly write something to this stream you can use `eprintln!` and `eprint!` the same way we use `println!` and
+> `print!`

 So, we get stdin using `std::io::stdin()`, this is a function call (we'll talk about functions in a couple of chapters), that returns something called a "handle" that we can use for temporary access to the input stream.